 - (Optional) To map a drive to the Shared Folders directory, select Map as a network drive in Windows guests.

 This directory contains all of the shared folders that you enable.
-Workstation Player selects the drive letter.
+Workstation Pro selects the drive letter.

 - Click Add to add a shared folder.

-- Type the path on the host system to the directory to share.
+- Browse to, or type, the path on the host system to the directory to share.

 If you specify a directory on a network share, such as

-D:\share, Workstation Player always attempts to use that path.
-If the directory is later connected to the host on a different drive letter, Workstation Player cannot locate the shared folder.
+D:\share, Workstation Pro always attempts to use that path.
+If the directory is later connected to the host on a different drive letter, Workstation Pro cannot locate the shared folder.

-- Specify the name of the shared folder as it should appear inside the virtual machine.
+- Specify the name of the shared folder as it should appear inside the virtual machine and click Next.

 Characters that the guest operating system considers illegal in a share name appear differently when viewed inside the guest.
 For example, if you use an asterisk in a share name, you see %002A instead of * in the share name on the guest.
 Illegal characters are converted to their ASCII hexadecimal value.